 Infogix, headquartered in Naperville, Illinois, helps Fortune 1,000 corporations analyze data as it moves through complex business environments to improve the customer experience, corporate profitability and operational efficiency.
 Through its Enterprise Data Analysis Platform, Infogix improves data quality, ensures effective transaction monitoring, provides balancing and reconciliation, and identifies and predicts fraud and customer behavior assuring the integrity of information for hundreds of enterprise customers each day.

 Goodwin has represented Thoma Bravo in several notable transactions over the past year, including its acquisition of Internet Pipeline (iPipeline), the sale of two portfolio companies, Embarcadero Technologies and Telestream, Inc., and its majority investment in SailPoint Technologies.

-The Goodwin team advising Thoma Bravo was led by partners J. Hovey Kemp and Jared Jensen, and included Paula Nagarajan and Anthony Taranto (Corporate), Fred Lim, Dylan Brown and Steve Economou (Debt), Kelsey Lemaster and Alexander Plaum (Tax), Joel Lehrer and David Rouse (Intellectual Property), Lynda Galligan, Grace Wirth and Monica Patel (Benefits), Jacqueline Klosek and Lauren McDermott (Privacy), and Todd Hahn (Antitrust), with assistance from Christina Gomez and Jacquelyn Horton.
+The Goodwin team advising Thoma Bravo was led by partners J. Hovey Kemp and Jared Jensen, and included Paula Nagarajan (Corporate), Fred Lim and Dylan Brown (Debt), Kelsey Lemaster and Alexander Plaum (Tax), Joel Lehrer and David Rouse (Intellectual Property), Lynda Galligan, Grace Wirth and Monica Patel (Benefits), Jacqueline Klosek (Privacy), and Todd Hahn (Antitrust), with assistance from Christina Gomez and Jacquelyn Horton.